Diagrams for Bobbin Lace

 Stitches for 6-pair snowflakes

-On the right you see the default pattern of the snow mixer.
+On the right you see the default pattern of the snow mixer with Babette’s double ring.

-- Click the button pair diagrams from thread diagrams on the mixer page, and you will see the screenshot below with an empty thread diagram.
+• Click the button 6 pair snow on the mixer page, and you will see the screenshot below with an empty thread diagram.

-- The mouse in the screenshot points to the stitch that is highlighted with green in the stitches panel.
+• The cursor in the screenshot points to the stitch that is highlighted with green in the stitches panel.

 To get a less stretched look (for nicer screenshots or PDF documents) you can resume the animation.

-Please note the pattern examples on the color rules.
+Please note the pattern examples on the color code.
 It explains some details for ‘g15’ in the screenshot above and see also the page specific help links.

 Footsides

 The default footside is based on a crc.
 To choose another stitch as a footside basis you need a detour.
-Go via the link-button tweak footsides in the mixer before you go to the pair diagrams from thread diagrams page.
+Go via the link-button tweak footsides in the mixer before you go to the 6 pair snow page.
 On this intermediate page you will see the thread diagram without highlights.
-The pair diagram on the intermediate page allows to replace the footside stitches, other stitches too, but you could have done that on the mixer page.
+The pair diagram on the intermediate page allows you to replace the footside stitches, other stitches too, but you could have done that on the mixer page.

 The example on the left has a rclcrclcr as basis, again give or take a twist at the start or end.
 A passive (red line) more or less is not significant to control the thread flow, but you might want more pairs for more elaborate footsides.
 For that purpose you need another detour.
 The stitches and threads page has a link “back” to the pattern definition page.
 That page has room for five more pairs in the left footside.
 See this advanced technique.
 The pattern definition page has a link to the stitches and threads page.
 The links back and forth preserve the pattern from the mixer page as long as you did not change the number of columns for the left footside.
 Both detour pages give you a chance to adjust the swatch size and have links to return.
 See the show help links buttons on the detour pages.